Founder and CTO (former Chairman and CEO) Origin | ADT Research

 During his over three decades of career as an educator, he received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award (2005), Outstanding Faculty Research Award (2008), and Outstanding Service Award (2012), (each with one award per year from the entire college), all from A. James Clark School of Engineering; Invention of the Year Award (for three times) from University’s Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.

 He has delivered keynotes/plenaries in various international conferences and workshops and distinguished lectures in many universities/institutes worldwide.
-He has been consultants to industry and also has served occasionally as expert consultant/witness for legal proceedings.
-In addition, Dr. Liu also served in the review panels of centers of excellence from various nations and agencies such as National Science Foundation and European Research Council, and many countries.
-He was a member of IEEE Fellow Committee.
+He has been consultants to industry and has served occasionally as expert consultant/witness for legal proceedings.
+In addition, Dr. Liu also served in the review panels of centers of excellence from various nations and agencies such as National Science Foundation and European Research Council, and for many countries.

 Dr. Liu received the B.S. degree from the National Taiwan University in 1983, and the Ph.D. degree from UCLA in 1990, both in electrical engineering.